enzoampil/fastquant/README.md

 ## Bringing data driven investments to the mainstream

-**fastquant** allows you easily backtest investment strategies with as few as 2 lines of python code.
+**fastquant** allows you easily backtest investment strategies with as few as 3 lines of python code.
 Its goal is to promote data driven investments by making quantitative analysis in finance accessible to everyone.

 ## Features
-1. Easy access to *historical* Philippine stock data
+1. Easy access to historical stock data*
-2. Templates for backtesting trading strategies on Philippine stocks
+2. Backtest trading strategies with only 3 lines of code

+`*` - Only Philippine stock data is available so far, but more countries will be covered soon with *Yahoo Finance* integration

 ## Installation
 ```